Friday, January 30, 2015

 Abby: I very much think trans people can make a difference in politics, whether it’s running for office ourselves, phone banking, or knocking on doors.
 If nothing else, that work means more and more people get to meet us and learn that we are much like themselves.

-I personally value my role as an outsider too much to want to move inside as a legislator, council member, or mayor.
+Abby: I personally value my role as an outsider too much to want to move inside as a legislator, council member, or mayor.
 I support candidates that support transgender people with my money when I can.
 Most of my free time, however, is focused on advocacy around the issues that directly affect our community.

 Abby: One part of the spiritual journey that led to my transition was becoming a student and teacher of A Course in Miracles.
 The Course teaches that only love is real and every loving thought and action contributes to changing the world.

-So, in everything I do, I try to be loving and accepting of everyone I encounter, never shaming or belittling, even when I disagree with them.
+Abby: So, in everything I do, I try to be loving and accepting of everyone I encounter, never shaming or belittling, even when I disagree with them.
 I also value romantic love.
 Unfortunately, that hasn’t been much of a part of my life since my transition.
 You never know when that may change, however.

 Abby: I have, but I doubt I ever will.
 My transition story is unique in some ways, so I enjoy sharing it whenever I get the chance.
 But I write for a living as an appeals lawyer and I am not very attracted to the idea of other types of writing, at least not at the moment.

-Monika: Are you working on any new projects now?
+Monika: Are you working on any new projects at the moment?

 Abby: I have a dream of creating a statewide transgender advocacy and legal assistance organization here in Arizona, something along the lines of the Transgender Law Center perhaps.
 Others share my dream and we are working toward that goal right now.
 However, there’s no telling how long it will take since money is the primary obstacle at this point.

-Monika: What would you recommend to all transgender girls struggling with gender dysphoria?
+Monika: Finally, what advice would you give to transgender girls struggling with gender dysphoria?

 Abby: Trust yourself.
 Trust your instincts and your desires.
 Don’t believe anyone who says you aren’t who you know you are.
 And follow your dreams.

-Monika: Abby, thank you for the interview!
+Monika: Abby, thank you so much for this inspiring conversation!

 Abby: You’re welcome.
 Thanks for the opportunity to share my thoughts.